Mysterious car burglary leaves man without $2,000 stereo

 The car burglary reportedly happened either late Saturday night or early Sunday morning at the Paddock Club apartments on Oldfield Crossing Drive.

-He said he and his wife take every step precaution to prevent this sort of thing.
-The car was locked, but whoever broke into to it didn’t break out a window to get in.
+He said he and his wife take every precaution to prevent this sort of thing.
+The car was locked, but whoever broke into it didn’t break out a window to get in.

-To make matters worse, car break-ins don’t warrant a police report, meaning Fackler can’t file a claim with his insurance provider.

 “I was pretty upset.
-I mean, the box was pretty sentimental.
+I mean, the box (containing the stereo) was pretty sentimental.
 It had my son’s name on it, my wife designed it, it was pretty much for her.
 So, for me, seeing her – she was crying, she was upset.
 It just sucks,” said Fackler.

 Fackler plans to review some surveillance video from his apartment complex tomorrow to see if he recognizes anyone.